 In July 1901, it was reported that the work of rehabilitating the Winnamuck mine was progressing very slowly.
 The pumps being used to dewater the mine were failing due to a bad boiler, and new flues were being installed in the boiler.
 Surveys indicated that a good paying vein ore was near, but rock was found to be very hard, and tunnel work was progressing slowly.
+Ore for the mill was coming from the Tiewaukee property, and the mill was shipping about two carloads per week.
 (Salt Lake Herald, July 29, 1901)

-The Winnamuck had been sold to the same group of Michigan investors who also owned the adjoining Tiewaukee mine.
-William C. Staines was the seller of the Winnamuck group.
-Also involved in the transfer of ownership of the Winnamuck was the same Dutch group was involved in the original sale in 1896, who had apparently retained a percentage of ownership.
+Ownership of the Winnamuck mine and mill was transferred to the same group of Michigan investors who also owned the adjoining Tiewaukee mine.
+William C. Staines was the seller of the Winnamuck group, also acting as an agent for the same Dutch group was involved in the original sale in 1896, who had apparently retained a percentage of ownership.
 At the same time, a new electric motor had been delivered to the mill and would be put into operation as soon as the Telluride Power company could extend its wire from the opposite Shawmut mill.
-(Salt Lake Tribune, September 21, 1901; Salt Lake Herald, September 21, 1901; Salt Lake Herald, September 30, 1901)
+(Salt Lake Tribune, September 21, 1901, "yesterday"; Salt Lake Herald, September 21, 1901; Salt Lake Herald, September 30, 1901)